dev-artcryption/supabase-backup/README.md

 # supabase-backup
-Creating github workflows to create a supabase database backup
+Creating GitHub workflows to create a Supabase database backup

 You just need to add `SUPABASE_DB_URL` in your git repo secrets